The international forward guidance transmission under a global liquidity trap: A simple two-country NK model

 \subsubsection{\textit{Monetary policy rules}}

 We specify monetary policy rules.
-In contrast to \citet{fujiwara2013global} and \citet{haberis2020welfare}, we consider that central banks follow a simple instrument rule instead of implementing a targeting rule derived from optimal monetary policy.
-Following \citet{taylor1993discretion}, we assume that both home and foreign central banks adopt the following simple monetary policy rule with the ZLB constraints on nominal interest rates:
+To consider the role of the FG policy, we adopt a simple instrument rule like the Taylor rule in contrast to \citet{fujiwara2013global} and \citet{haberis2020welfare}, who considered the role of a targeting rule associated with optimal monetary policy in an open economy.
+More precisely, following \citet{taylor1993discretion}, we assume that both home and foreign central banks adopt the following simple monetary policy rule, with the ZLB constraints on nominal interest rates:

-Here, $\psi_{\pi}$ denotes the inflation stabilization in the Taylor rule, $\psi_x$ denotes the output gap stabilization in the rule, and $\psi_r$ is the term for interest rate smoothing. $e_t$ represents an exogenous monetary policy shock.
-It follows from Equation (\ref{eq.fmprule}) that the foreign monetary policy rule follows the same specification as the home monetary policy rule.
+Here, $\psi_{\pi}$ denotes the inflation stabilization, $\psi_x$ denotes the output gap stabilization, and $\psi_r$ is the term for interest rate smoothing.
+Additionally, $e_t$ represents an exogenous monetary policy shock, which assumes no shock persistence.